• Menu

 Also The Tay offers a variety of salmon, trout and grayling fishing breaks throughout its length.

 The middle and lower beats of the River Tay are best for access from Gleneagles.
-Normally we choose a beat based on conditions and the time of year.
+As a result, we fish various beats, depending on conditions and time of year/ likliehood of catching.

 Scone palace fishings is easily accessed from Gleneagles, it takes about 30 minutes to drive to this beat.
 This is a premium salmon fishing experience, set on a stunning private stretch of the river.
 Scone Palace was the crowning place for Scottish Kings and home to the Stone of Destiny.